openthread/ot-br-posix/CONTRIBUTING.md

 git push origin <branch-name>
 ```

-This will trigger the Travis CI and AppVeyor continuous-integration checks.
+This will trigger the Travis CI continuous-integration checks.
 You can view the results in the respective services.
 Note that the integration checks will report failures on occasion.
-If a failure occurs, you may try rerunning the test via the Travis and/or AppVeyor web UI.
+If a failure occurs, you may try rerunning the test via the Travis web UI.

 #### Submit Pull Request

-Once you've validated the Travis CI and AppVeyor results, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
+Once you've validated the Travis CI results, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
 If you need to make any adjustments to your pull request, just push the updates to GitHub.
 Your pull request will automatically track the changes on your development branch and update.